atulvarshneya/quantum-computing/qucircuit/README.md

 	xgate = ckt.X(4)
 	xgate.ifcbit(2,0)

-#### `Border()`
-Places a vertical line in the drawing of the quantum circuit.
-Has effect only in the drawing of the circuit.

-Returns the gate object.

-#### `Probe(header,probestates)`
-This is a debuggig aid.
-Its execution gets skipped on backends which are actual quantum computers.

-`header` is a string that gets prefixed with "PROBE:" and gets printed as a heading to the probe's printout. `probestates` is either `None` or a list of states, if `None`, probe prints amplitude of all the states, else prints the amplitudes of only the specified states.

-Returns the gate object.

 ### Methods - circuit operations:

 #### `get_size()`
 Returns as a tuple `(nqubits, nclbits)`, the size of quantum and classical registers in the circuit.

 #### `realign(newnq, newnc, inpqubits)`
-Creates a potentially larger new circuit from the current circuit with a changed order of the qubits.
-The original circuitis left intact.
+Creates a potentially wider (more qubits) new circuit from the current circuit with a changed order of the qubits.
+The original circuit is left intact.

 All the custom gate definitions from the circuit are copied over to the new circuit.

 Returns the new circuit

-Parameters `newnq` and `newnc` are the sizes of the new (larger or equal sized) circuit `inpqubits` is a vector that specifies how the old circuit's qubits be replaced in the new circuit.
+Parameters `newnq` and `newnc` are the sizes of the new (wider or equal sized) circuit `inpqubits` is a vector that specifies how the old circuit's qubits be replaced in the new circuit.

 As an example see the circuits below --